 There's also plenty of culture on offer at art galleries, museums and design studios.
 The Queen Victoria Museum and Art Gallery is the largest regional gallery in Australia.

-And for a little 'home away from home', why not catch a game of AFL at Aurora Stadium?
+And for a little 'home away from home', why not catch a game of AFL at UTAS Stadium?

 From Launceston, you can follow the Tamar River north through Tasmania's premium wine-growing region, past forested hills and farmland, lavender fields, vineyards, orchards and pretty riverside towns.
 Historic villages are found around every corner, from Longford on the outskirts of Launceston to Evandale, Ross and Campbell Town along the Heritage Highway south.